aimclub/OSA/examples/nas-fedot/README.md

 ## Overview

 <overview>
-nas-fedot is a framework designed for developing and optimizing neural network architectures, particularly for tasks like butterfly classification and seismic inversion.
-It empowers researchers and practitioners in machine learning to efficiently experiment with various model designs, enhancing their ability to innovate and improve performance in their projects.
+nas-fedot is a framework designed for developing and deploying neural architecture search models, focusing on applications like butterfly classification and seismic inversion.
+It empowers researchers and developers to efficiently explore and optimize various neural network architectures, enhancing innovation in deep learning through a modular and user-friendly approach.
 </overview>

 ---